 Daniel holds degrees in IT and geodesy from the University of Olsztyn where he received a governmental award for his Master thesis.
 He was employed as an geoinformation expert in companies in Poland and in Ireland.
 Since 2010 Daniel has been leading software development projects in Wasat.
 He is an expert in satellite data management, mobile mapping, GNSS and indoor navigation.

 Remote Sensing Department

-The Department creates new methods of searching, processing, distribution and visualization of satellite data.
-It also develops mobile mapping applications, solutions for autonomous navigation of planetary rovers and for indoor navigation.
-The tasks are implemented using the effective software development methodology based on standards promoted by international organizations.
+The Department creates new methods of searching, processing and distribution of satellite data.
+It also develops mobile mapping applications and solutions for visualisation of spatial information.
+The tasks are implemented using modern and effective software development methodology based on standards promoted by international organizations.